Errors and Warnings¶

 ¶

 Warns that due to some construct, optimization of the specified signal is disabled.
-The signal reported includes a complete scope to the signal; it may be only one particular usage of a multiply instantiated block.
-The construct should be cleaned up to improve simulation performance; two times better performance may be possible by fixing these warnings.
+The signal reported includes a complete scope to the signal; it may be only one particular usage of a multiply-instantiated block.
+The construct should be cleaned up to improve simulation performance.

 Faulty example: